-- Project a positive attitude, a sense of personal integrity and self-confidence. - Practice proper grooming, effective communications skills, and visual poise. - Understand employer/employee relationships and respect the need to deliver worthy service for value received. - Perform the basic manipulative skills including hair styling, shaping, tinting, chemical reformation, scalp/hair conditioning, shaving techniques, beard and mustache shaping, facials, hair removal, and manicures. - Perform the basic analytical skills to determine haircut, hairstyle, facial hair design, shaves, color formulation, and color application for the client's best overall look. - Apply the theory, technical information and related matter to assure sound judgments, decisions, and procedures.
+- Project a positive attitude and a sense of personal integrity and self-confidence. - Practice proper grooming and effective communications skills and visual poise. - Understand employer/employee relationships and respect the need to deliver worthy service for value received. - Perform the basic manipulative skills including hair styling, shaping, bleaching, tinting, chemical reformation, scalp/hair conditioning, facials, manicures, pedicures and nail extensions. - Perform the basic analytical skills to determine proper makeup, hairstyle, and color application for the client's best overall look. - Apply the theory, technical information and related matter to assure sound judgments, decisions, and procedures.

-To ensure continued career success, the graduate will continue to learn new and current information related to techniques, trends, fashions, and methods for career development in cosmetology and related fields.
+To ensure continued career success, the graduate will continue to learn new and current information related to techniques, trends, fashions, and methods for career development in barber and related fields.